stiangglanda/GlandaGPU/README.md

 ## Architecture

-The GlandaGPU connects to the ARM host system via an Avalon Memory-Mapped (Avalon-MM) bus, physically mapped at base address `0x40000000`.
+The GlandaGPU connects to the ARM host system via an Avalon Memory-Mapped (Avalon-MM) bus, physically mapped at base address **0x40000000** on the Avalon bus (which translates to **0xC0000000** on the ARM HPS side).
 It is composed of three main blocks:

 1.  **VGA Controller:** Reads from VRAM and generates the video timing signals.
 2.  **2D Command Engine:** A hardware accelerator that performs fast drawing operations (Fill, Rect, Line) directly into VRAM, relieving the CPU.